DexTrac-Devlin/chainlinkIndexer/README.md

-# Chainlink Indexer
+# Concord Agent

-This repository contains a Chainlink indexer script and a TypeScript API for monitoring Chainlink nodes and their external adapters.
+This repository contains a Concord Agent script and a TypeScript API for monitoring Chainlink nodes and their external adapters.
 The indexer script collects data about Chainlink nodes an d their bridges, storing the information in a PostgreSQL database.
 The TypeScript API serves the collected data from the PostgreSQL database.

 ## Directory Structure